URK20CS1063/URK20CS1063/README.md

 Web Developer and Designer
 --------------------------

 My name is Jerish Wicliff, and I am originally from Tirunelveli.
 I completed my schooling at St. John's Matric Higher Secondary School in Kalakad.
-Currently, I am in my third year of pursuing a B.Tech degree at Karunya University, located in Coimbatore.
+Currently, I am pursuing my B.Tech degree at Karunya University, located in Coimbatore.
 I have a keen interest in web development, specifically using HTML, CSS, and related technologies.
 Additionally, I am proficient in Python programming.
 I have gained practical experience through a one-month internship at Gustovalley Technovations.
-Currently, I am undergoing an internship at Bezohminds IT company in Tirunelveli.
+Currently, I am undergoing an internship at Bezohminds in Tirunelveli.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [jerishwicliff88@gmail.com](mailto:jerishwicliff88@gmail.com)